Garlic Potato Biscuits

 - 1/3 cup milk

-- Place potatoes and garlic cloves in a saucepan.
-Add enough water to cover.
-Bring to a boil.
-Reduce heat; cover and simmer until tender.
-Drain well.
-Mash potatoes and garlic with butter, salt and pepper.
-In a bowl, combine flour and baking powder; stir in potato mixture until mixture resembles coarse crumbs.
-Add milk and stir well.
-Turn onto a lightly floured surface.
-Roll to 1/2-in. thickness; cut with a floured 2-in. biscuit cutter.
+- Turn dough onto a lightly floured surface.
+Roll out to 1/2-in. thickness.
+Cut with a floured 2-in. biscuit cutter.
 Place 1 in. apart on an ungreased baking sheet.
 Bake at 450° for 10-12 minutes or until golden brown.
 Serve warm.
-Yield: 15 biscuits.